An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Results

 \subsubsection{Model Stability}

-\black{To assess the adequacy of the fit of regression models for \textit{GPT-4+\(\textbf{P}_{cid}\)} and \textit{DeepSeek-R1+\(\textbf{P}_{cot-guardrail}\)}}, we utilized Nagelkerke's Pseudo $R^2$~\citep{nagelkerke1991note}.
-This yielded \black{values of 0.097 for GPT-4 and 0.090 for DeepSeek-R1, which are} relatively lower than the value of regression analysis in other fields reported in e.g.,~\citep{paul2021security, turzo2022towards}.
-A possible explanation is that although we have considered the non-determinism of LLM responses during model fitting, the random effects incorporated into our models may not be sufficient to capture all the random variation in the datasets.
-Nonetheless, through a log-likelihood ratio test using the \textit{anova} function of the \textit{ordinal} R package~\citep{christensen2015package}, we found that our regression models exhibit significant explanatory power over a null model: \black{for GPT-4, $LR\,chi2=112.73$, $P_r(>chi2)<0.0001$; for DeepSeek-R1: $LR\,chi2=122.02$, $P_r(>chi2)<0.0001$}.
-Given that Our goal is to construct an inferential regression model rather than a predictive one, \black{these two regression models with relatively lower $R^2$} can still provide valid insights into the relationship between explanatory variables and response variables~\citep{allison2014prediction}.
+To assess the adequacy of the fit of regression models for \textit{\black{GPT-4 (ChatGPT)}+\(\textbf{P}_{cid}\)} and \textit{DeepSeek-R1+\(\textbf{P}_{cot-guardrail}\)} \black{(hereafter referred to as \textit{\black{GPT-4 (ChatGPT)}} and \textit{DeepSeek-R1})}, we utilized Nagelkerke's Pseudo $R^2$~\citep{nagelkerke1991note}.
+This yielded values of \black{0.0923} for \black{GPT-4 (ChatGPT) and 0.1145} for DeepSeek-R1, which are relatively lower than the results of regression analysis in other fields reported in e.g.,~\citep{paul2021security, turzo2022towards}.
+Nonetheless, through a log-likelihood ratio test using the \textit{anova} function of the \textit{ordinal} R package~\citep{christensen2015package}, we found that our regression models exhibit significant explanatory power over a null model: \black{for \black{GPT-4 (ChatGPT)}, $LR\,chi2=\black{107.47}$, $P<0.0001$; for DeepSeek-R1: $LR\,chi2=\black{156.37}$, $P<0.0001$}.
+Given that our goal is to construct an inferential regression model rather than a predictive one, these two regression models with relatively lower $R^2$ can still provide valid insights into the relationship between explanatory variables and response variables~\citep{allison2014prediction}.